Simply copy and paste the following command line in your terminal to create your first Strapi project.

 A tutorial on how to create landing pages using Strapi is coming soon 😉

-The preview system allows us to visualize content even before it has been published.
+The preview system allows us to visualize content before it is published.
 As you know, Strapi is a Headless CMS.
 It means that we do not generate pages for your data.
 In fact, it waits patiently at the edge of a beautiful lake to be fetched by a React, Python, or Ionic application.
 We are almost certain that your technical team has already developed a nice frontend ready to consume this data.

 Here is a tutorial on How to Implement Previews with Next Applications using a Strapi backend that will surely be very useful to your engineers.

-Can you see the Preview button on the right bottom card?
+Can you see the Preview button on the bottom right card?
 This will open this page on my Next.js frontend:

-This demo ain't half bad!
+This demo isn't half bad!

 You can, for example, set a webhook to publish a tweet via Zapier when you create a new article in your Strapi application.
 The possibilities are endless, only your imagination is the barrier.